ZG089/Re-Malwack/README.md

 - ❤ Made with love and care

 > [!CAUTION]
-> **[*] Re-Malwack comes with a pre-configured hosts sources setups in which can be used freely without worrying about configuring everything from scratch.
-However, in-app ads such as sponsored posts on Facebook or spotify ads that show up for "non-premium" users are _NOT_ blocked because they are elements inside the app itself, The type of ads that get blocked are those ads that show up in websites and in-app pop-up external ads by Google etc.**
+> **[*] Re-Malwack comes with a pre-configured adblock system in which you can use freely without worrying about setting up everything from scratch.
+However, some ads such as in-app sponsored posts on Facebook or Spotify ads that show up for "non-premium" users are _NOT_ blocked because they are elements inside the app itself, So stay aware.**

 > [!TIP]
 > **[!]
-A profile is a group of hosts sources in one file, and it's automatically selected - during installation of the module - based on your device resources, which makes sure you will get a perfect adblocking experience yet not sacrificing all your device performance, you may also switch between profiles and even customize everything as you like!**
+A profile is a group of hosts sources in one file, there are several built-in profiles that differ between adblocking levels, and it's automatically selected - during installation of the module - based on your device resources, which makes sure you will get a perfect adblocking experience yet not sacrificing all your device performance, you may also switch between profiles anytime and even customize everything per your likings!**

 > [!TIP]
-> **[@] Supported stuff for import: Hosts sources, custom rules (bindhosts only), whitelist and blacklist (bindhosts and AdAway only)**
+> **[@] [BETA] Supported stuff for import: Hosts sources, custom rules (bindhosts only), whitelist and blacklist (bindhosts and AdAway)**

 > [!CAUTION]
 > **Also avoid using other types of adblock files, _only adblock files in hosts format (Linux/Windows) are accepted_**